-ClimateUEA is delighted to present our newly created PhD studentship award programme entitled Critical Decade for Climate Change Leverhulme Doctoral Scholars, directed by Professor Corinne Le Quéré and Deputy Director Dr Mark Tebboth.
+ClimateUEA is delighted to present our PhD studentship award programme entitled Critical Decade for Climate Change Leverhulme Doctoral Scholars, directed by Professor Corinne Le Quéré and Deputy Director Dr Mark Tebboth.

-Our Critical Decade LDS programme aims to generate a new cohort of 21st Century climate thought leaders that have the agile and interdisciplinary thinking necessary to lead a paradigm shift in understanding responses to climate change and why they succeed or fail.
+Our Critical Decade LDS programme is generating a new cohort of 21st Century climate thought leaders that have the agile and interdisciplinary thinking necessary to lead a paradigm shift in understanding responses to climate change and why they succeed or fail.
 We postulate that by looking at real-world transformations in near real-time, researchers today can better understand why some actions succeed while others fail, and help stimulate and accelerate responses to climate change at the necessary scale and urgency.

-Commencing in October 2021, we will recruit three cohorts of doctoral researchers who will train within the ClimateUEA interdisciplinary community, which brings together experts in climate research from our four Faculties (Science, Social Sciences, Arts and Humanities, and Medicine and Health).
-Four-year studentships will provide funding including a maintenance stipend, tuition fees and a research and training grant (see Funding Conditions)
+Since 2021 we have recruited three cohorts of doctoral researchers who are training within the ClimateUEA interdisciplinary community, which brings together experts in climate research from our four Faculties (Science, Social Sciences, Arts and Humanities, and Medicine and Health).
+We are recruiting one final scholar to join the group on a 3-year and 8-month studentship that will provide funding including a maintenance stipend, tuition fees and a research and training grant (see Funding Conditions)

 - To develop methods that serve to capture near real-time information on evolving trends in carbon emissions, climate impacts, and their drivers using modern types of observations;